bsmith89/midas2-wiki/MIDAS-2.0.md

 ## Population SNPs Calling

-For each **relevant** genomic site, we determine the set of alleles present for that site across all **relevant** samples.
+For each **relevant** genomic site, MIDAS 2.0 determine the set of alleles present for that site across all **relevant** samples.
 For each allele A, C, G, T we count the samples that are **relevant** for the site and contain that allele, and sum that allele's depths across those samples.
 Then we computed the across-samples major alleles for each genomic site, following by collecting the corresponding read depth and allele frequency for each sample.
 We use one or the other of these metrics as a proxy for allele frequency, as specified by the `snp_pooled_method ` argument.

 - **pipeline details**